 - Wax plant

-- Herbs (such as basil, chamomile, thyme, and mint)
+- Herbs (such as basil, sage and thyme)

 - Parlor palms (although we can’t guarantee they’ll be safe from your kitty!)